כִּי-עִמְּךָ מְקוֹר חַיִּים בְּאוֹרְךָ נִרְאֶה-אוֹר

 “God said, Let there be light, and there was light.”
 Genesis 1:3

 These words still echo and resonate throughout Creation.
-This Light that is spoken of in Genesis is not referring to the small spectrum of visible light but the Primordial Light that illuminated the universe at its inception.
+This Light that is spoken of in Genesis does not refer to the small spectrum of visible light but the Primordial Light that illuminated the universe at its inception.
 How was this light brought forth?
 Genesis Rabbah says,

 Every morning during shacharit (morning) prayers, when putting on the tallit, the following Scripture is read,